inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (n m)
 *:_M_R_L36
-S:    Important dinner company in our small apartment was :not common, and November ninth mamma was solemn in manner.
+S:Important dinner company in our small apartment was :not common, and November ninth mamma was solemn in manner.
  :The moment nine American gentlemen were announced, fun and :argument began.
 I remember one ancient gentleman, manager